EMAp/sibgrapi-2014/invited-speakers.md

 layout: content
 title: Invited Speakers
 ---

-Thursday, August 28, 9:30 - 11:00
-## Computational Analysis in Cultural Heritage Applications
+### Computational Analysis in Cultural Heritage Applications

-- [Tim Weyrich](http://www0.cs.ucl.ac.uk/staff/t.weyrich/), University College London - UK
+## [Tim Weyrich](http://www0.cs.ucl.ac.uk/staff/t.weyrich/), University College London - UK

+- Thursday, August 28
+- 9:30 - 11:00
+- Room: FGV´s 12th floor Auditorium

-Through the increasing availability of high-quality consumer hardware for advanced imaging tasks, digital imaging and scanning are gradually pervading general practice in cultural heritage preservation and archaeology.
+**Abstract**: Through the increasing availability of high-quality consumer hardware for advanced imaging tasks, digital imaging and scanning are gradually pervading general practice in cultural heritage preservation and archaeology.
 In most cases, however, imaging and scanning are predominantly means of documentation and archival, and digital processing ends with the creation of a digital image or 3D model.
 At the example of two projects, the speaker will demonstrate how careful analysis of the underlying cultural-heritage questions allows for bespoke solutions that--through joint development of imaging procedures, data analysis and visualisations--directly support conservators and humanities researchers in their work.
 Tim Weyrich will report on his experiences with fresco reconstruction at the Akrotiri Excavation, Santorini, and on the reconstruction of fire-damaged parchment with London Metropolitan Archives.

 **Short-Bio:** Tim Weyrich is an Associate Professor in the Virtual Environments and Computer Graphics group in the Department of